 See: The contractor, William M Rice of Amarillo, also constructed courthouses as W M Rice Construction Company in Bailey County, County, Cochran County, Freestone County, Limestone County, Lipscomb County, Oldham County, Parmer County and Wood County and designed the courthouse in Lynn County..

-Note: The first courthouse was built in 1892.
+History: The county was created in 1876 and Silverton was selected as the county seat in 1892 when the county was organized.
+The first courthouse was built in 1892.
 The second and present courthouse was constructed in 1922.

 Old County Jail

 Photos taken 2014 and 2016